Chair of Finance Committee

 It is through my experience as a Governor that sparked an interest in the education sector and I now work as an accountant for a large Secondary school in Hillingdon.
 This will also enable me to further support Bedfont as my work provides many opportunities to understand the many pressures on school finances and I will be able to ensure the focus is on providing best value and protecting the school budget.

-I am a mother to 2 children in the School, in Key Stage 1 and Key Stage 2.
-As a Senior Lecturer, in Mental Health Nursing, I am a strong advocate for good quality education, mental and physical wellbeing.
+Hello, my name is Margaret Rioga, and I am one of the Parent Governors.
+I have one child in the School, who is in Key Stage 2.
+My son was also a part of Bedfont Primary and is now in High School, so I have a long history with the School and have seen it grow from strength to strength over the years.
+As an Associate Head of School working in Nursing, Midwifery and Allied Health, I am a strong advocate for good quality education, mental and physical wellbeing.
 I am in my 2nd Term of Office as a Parent Governor, and value the strong commitment of our Parent Community in the School.

-In the Governing Body, I am the Vice Chair of Governors, Chair of the Performance and Standards Committee, Mathematics Governor, Early Years Foundation Stage Governor, Special Educational Needs or Disability Governor and Co-editor of the Governor Bulletin.
+In the Governing Body, I am the Co-Chair of Governors, Chair of the Performance and Standards Committee, Mathematics Governor, Early Years Foundation Stage Governor, Special Educational Needs or Disability Governor, Mental Health Governor and Co-editor of the Governor Bulletin.
 In these key roles, I am actively involved in shaping the strategic direction and vision of the school.
 Bedfont Primary is a warm, inspiring, driven and nurturing environment which supports each child to flourish and reach their optimum potential.
 It is a real privilege to be part of the Governing Body and work closely with the Leadership Team.

 My name is Caroline Bennett and I have 4 children, three of them currently in Bedfont Primary School.
 I work for an insurance broker in Chalfont St. Peter and also part time here in the school library.